 Usually, garage walls are single-course brickwork that doesn’t meet the BCA requirements for moisture and insulation.
 To improve this, we recommend adding an interior insulated stud wall.

 If your garage is fairly huge, consider adding partitions to create more rooms.

 7. Replacing the garage door with a regular door

 If you plan to convert your garage into a second dwelling, then you must give it a door of its own.
 You can put this access on the side of the garage door or on the side of the house.
 Place the new door in someplace convenient.

 8. Designing a new room layout

 Once you finish all the structural work, it’s time to make the new room layout happen.
 Take out the floor plan and lay where the furniture and other home items should be placed.

 Simplify the process

-A garage conversion is usually more affordable than a full-blown renovation or a single storey home extension.
+A garage conversion is usually more affordable than a full-blown renovation or a single-storey home extension.
 It’s also easier to do.
 When you keep in mind the things we listed above, your garage conversion will be successful.
-If you want to further simplify this project, we recommend working with a design professional who knows the building codes.
+If you want to further simplify this project, we recommend working with a building design professional and drafting professional who knows the building codes.
 Their on-point work speeds up the approval of the designs, and you can start construction immediately.